domapic/domapic-base/README.md

 * `parse` - Parse parameters from request.
 	* It must be an object, with first level keys as request object where the parameter will be found, and second level keys as parameter name to be parsed.
 The `parser` function will receive the original value of the parameter as argument, and should return the parsed value.
 	* Useful, for example, to convert numeric values from request params or query strings, that are received as strings, to real numbers.
 * `auth` - This method will be executed to check if the user has enough permissions to perform an operation.
 Can be a function, or a string that defines which authorization role function has to be executed.
 If this method is not defined, the api resource will be available for all users.
 Read [Authentication](#authentication) for further info.
-This method will be executed even when authentication is disabled because of `auth` or `authDisabled` options, in that case, the method will receive the value `{user: 'anonymous'}` as `userData` argument.
 	* Arguments:
-		* userData - The decoded data about the user that is making the request. `{user: 'anonymous'}` when authentication is disabled.
+		* userData - The decoded data about the user that is making the request.
 		* params - Request parameters. `params.path` and `params.query`.
 		* body - Request body
 	* Returns: